benitomartin/rag-langchain-ragas/README.md

 - **answer_relevancy**: all the questions got fairly relevant answers to the questions

 - **context_precision**: does the model response aligns with the question relevant elements?
 By reading the last two answers, they do not align completely.
 The third question ask for the size of the model, which is not available in the answer, which do not allow to get a proper answer on that.
-This means that the retrieved context to generated the answer do not contain the relevant elements from the question.
-The last question seems to have adressed the issue a bit better and retrieved some relevant elements.
+This means that the retrieved context to generate the answer do not contain the relevant elements from the question.
+The last question seems to have addressed the issue a bit better and retrieved some relevant elements.

 - **context_recall**: does the retrieved context contains the ground truth information to answer the question?
-Here we point out again to the third question, where, the size of the model is not available, which might be the reason of the lower score compared to the other questions
+Here we point out again to the third question, where, the size of the model is not available, which might be the reason of the lower score compared to the other questions.

 - **answer_correctness**: we see that most of the answers contain more information (relevant or not relevant) compared to the ground truth, which lowers the score.
 Even if the answer is correct like the first one in the first statement, it includes a second statement which is not in the ground truth.

 ## 📈 Further Steps

-Similarity scores has shown that even though the performance of the mdoel is not bad, it can be further improved.
+Similarity scores has shown that even though the performance of the model is not bad, it can be further improved.

 RAGAS is a good method for evaluation of LLM models and shows outstanding results in answer relevancy and context recall.
-However, we can see some areas of improvement in the way it retrieved the information and adress the context precission and faithfulness
+However, we can see some areas of improvement in the way it retrieved the information and adress the context precission and faithfulness.

 Selecting other database, model, embeddings or performing hyperparameter tuning can enhance the results and further improve the metrics.